LocusBots can now ‘talk’ to each other and collaborate in warehouses

 Johnson explained the reason the company upgraded its system has to do with the growth of e-commerce and evolution of warehouse automation.
 “E-commerce fulfillment is a very unstructured world.
 The facilities are changing by the minute.
 You have lots of moving people, products and equipment.
 This poses a challenge a lot like the one you read about more often with self-driving cars.
 Robots have to navigate safely while making people more productive,” he said.

-At ProMat, Johnson said, people have been playing with 6 LocusBots, trying to get them to bump into each other or a person.
+At ProMat, Johnson said, people have been playing with six LocusBots, trying to get them to bump into each other or a person.
 But with the new LRAN systems at work, the LocusBots have remained “patient” and let people and other robots pass by, or managed to find other routes around them.Featured Image: Locus Robotics

 0